EnzoDaun/calculatorJS/README.md

 # calculatorJS
-Calculator made in javascript for study purposes.
+Simple calculator made in javascript with a simple and beutiful design.